UPDATE 2-Cricket-Test Series Zimbabwe v South Africa scoreboard

-Aug 9 (Infostrada Sports) - Scoreboard at stumps on the first day in the first and final Test between Zimbabwe and South Africa on Saturday in Harare, ZimbabweStage: Top 1st innings
+Aug 10 (Infostrada Sports) - Scoreboard at stumps on the second day in the first and final Test between Zimbabwe and South Africa on Sunday in Harare, ZimbabweStage: Bottom 1st innings

 V. Sibanda c Petersen b Steyn 0